tjmahr/dissertation/docs/15-aim1-notebook.md

 </div>

 The average looks to the semantic foil over the unrelated for age 4 was 0.44 emp. log-odds, .61 proportion units.
-Children looked significantly less to the semantic foil on average at age 3, 0.30 emp. log-odds, .57 proportion units, *p*&nbsp;< .001, and they looked significantly more to the semantic foil at age 5, 0.50 emp. log-odds, .62 proportion units, *p*&nbsp;< .001.
-The peaks of the growth curves, in proportion units, were .65at age 3, .68 at age 4, and
+Children looked significantly less to the semantic foil on average at age 3, 0.30 emp. log-odds, .57 proportion units,
+*p*&nbsp;< .001, and they looked significantly more to the semantic foil at age 5, 0.50 emp. log-odds, .62 proportion units, *p*&nbsp;< .001.
+The peaks of the growth curves, in proportion units, were .65 at age 3,
-.70.
+.68 at age 4, and
+.70 at age 5.

 There was a significant smooth term for time at age 4, estimated degrees of freedom (EDF) = 7.04, *p*&nbsp;< .001.